jmlien/dscheatsheets/README.md

     - Red-black tree
     - splay tree
   - B-tree
+  - K-D tree, Range tree, Quad tree, Octree, interval tree, etc (we did not cover these in CS 310)
   - They are a subset of graphs.
 - Graph structures include
   - (Un-)Directed graph